 *please note that there are 8 banding levels at less than 150 g/km, but these are generally all below campervan and motorhome emission levels.

-As life is never simple there is also a further charge that is part of the new CO2 emissions structure which applies to all vehicles that have a final list price (of the final conversion including the conversion) of over £40,000.
+As life is never simple there is also a further charge that is part of the new CO2 emissions structure which applies to all vehicles that have a final list price (of the final campervan/motorhome including the base vehicle and the conversion) of over £40,000.
 This is an annual fee of £320 and is payable for five years following the first year – this means that from year 2 until year 6 the annual VED charge is now £465 (£320 plus the annual standard charge of £145).

 From year 7 onwards, the annual rate does then reduce to £145, but it takes around 20 years (depending upon the road tax band) before it balances out with the cumulative cost of the previous structure which was a straight £265 per year.